cameronmcelfresh/vasp-toolkit/README.md

 box_size = 2

 #### Output
 A POSCAR file is created in the same directory as the the current directory as the POSCAR_generator.py file.
-The file reads:
+The output of the this example reads:

 W bcc\
 6.44\